 1. Prepare liquids in a sealed security bag

-Each passenger is permitted to bring up to 10 Liquids under 100ml each in their hand luggage.
+Each passenger can bring up to 10 Liquids under 100ml each in their hand luggage.
 All liquids must fit into a 1-litre plastic security bag supplied at the airport.
 All other liquids should be placed in the checked-in luggage.
-Aerosols are not permitted while medication, baby food and special dietary products are permitted in your hand luggage.
+Aerosols are not permitted, while medication, baby food and special dietary products are permitted in your hand luggage.

 2. Have travel documents secure and easily accessible

-A travel wallet is great to keep essential travel documents such as your passport, printed boarding passes, accommodation paperwork and travel insurance together and easy to access.
+A travel wallet is great for keeping essential travel documents such as your passport, printed boarding passes, accommodation paperwork and travel insurance together and is easy to access.
 For more travel gadgets read our list of 10 tips for smart travelling.